revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 ---

-42. What is the use of the `peek()` method in Java 8?
+42.What is the use of the `peek()` method in Java 8?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)

 <details markdown="1"> <summary> <b> Show Answer </b> </summary>
 <blockquote markdown="1">

-The `peek()` method is a part of the stream class in Java 8, which is used to see actions performed through a stream pipeline.
-Peeking can be done at every step to print messages about the code being executed onto the console.
+The `peek()` method is a part of the stream class in Java 8, which is used to see actions performed through a stream pipeline.Peeking can be done at every step to print messages about the code being executed onto the console.

 Peeking has a wide amount of usage when efficiency is a requirement, when debugging code with the lambda expression, or when performing stream processing.